onecommons/unfurl/_sources/get-started-step-by-step.rst.txt

 4. Bootstrap dev tools

-5. Deploy local instances, like supervisord
+5. Deploy local instances, like `Supervisor`.

 6. Declare shared and default resources.
 For example, if several project will use a pre-existing Kubernetes cluster, you could add a template that models it here.
-You can use the `default directive` to indicate that template should only be used if it wasn't already declared in the main project.
+You can use the :tosca_spec:`default directive<_Toc50125217>` to indicate that template should only be used if it wasn't already declared in the main project.

 ``~/.unfurl_home/ensemble.yaml`` contains a template (``asdfBootstrap``) that will install local versions of the tools Unfurl's :ref:`configurators<configurators>` need (eg. asdf, Terraform, gcloud, and Helm)